ballerina-platform/ballerina-spec/test/test-framework-spec.md

 ### Annotations

 Ballerina tests are defined using a set of annotations.
-Following are the annotations available in the test module along with their attributes.
+The following are the annotations available in the test module along with their attributes.

 <table>
   <tr>
    <td>@test:BeforeSuite {}
    </td>
-   <td>Function specified will be run once before any of the tests in the test suite is run
+   <td>Function specified will be run once before any of the tests in the test suite is run.
    </td>
   </tr>
   <tr>
    <td>@test:BeforeEach {}
    </td>
-   <td>Function specified will be run before every test when the test suite is run
+   <td>Function specified will be run before every test when the test suite is run.
    </td>
   </tr>
   <tr>
    <td>@test:Config {}
    </td>
-   <td>Function specified is considered as a test function
+   <td>Function specified is considered as a test function.
 <p>
 Annotation value fields :
 <ul>